 If infection is suspected, then blood, urine, and cerebrospinal fluid (CSF) cultures should be obtained along with urinalysis.
 If hepatic encephalopathy is suspected, then liver function tests and ammonia levels should be checked.
 To assess possible or ongoing uremic encephalopathy serum osmolality, BUN and creatinine are appropriate.
 If endocrine or nutritional abnormalities are suspect, thyroid function tests, serum cortisol, thiamine, and Vitamin B12 levels can be checked.
 A toxicology screen for prescription and illicit drugs should be considered in the appropriate clinical context.

-Neuroimaging should be used selectively rather than routinely, but may be necessary when diagnosis is not clear.2,3,4 Neuroimaging may not be required if there is an obvious treatable medical condition, no signs of trauma, no focal neurological signs, patient is arousable and able to follow commands, and the condition resolves with treatment.13
+Neuroimaging should be used selectively rather than routinely but may be necessary when diagnosis is not clear.3,4, 5 Neuroimaging is not required if there is an obvious treatable medical condition, no signs of trauma, no focal neurological signs, patient is arousable and following commands, and the condition resolves with treatment.14

 Neuroimaging is required if the condition does not improve despite appropriate treatment of underlying problem.
-Computed tomography (CT) or magnetic resonance imaging (MRI) of the head is indicated when focal signs are present on physical examination, and to exclude acute stroke and multifocal inflammatory lesions.
-In patients with suspected vasculopathy or vascular occlusion, perfusion imaging (CT or MRI) may be useful.3
+Computed tomography (CT) or magnetic resonance imaging (MRI) of the head is indicated when focal signs are present on physical examination and to exclude acute stroke and multifocal inflammatory lesions.
+In patients with suspected vasculopathy or vascular occlusion, perfusion imaging (CT or MRI) may be useful.4

 Supplemental assessment tools

 CSF analysis should be performed when there is a high suspicion for bacterial or aseptic meningitis and encephalitis and no other infectious foci is obvious in a febrile patient.
 CSF analysis might be the only diagnostic tool to identify meningitis.
-Lumbar puncture is part of a standard work-up when the cause of delirium is not obvious.
+Include lumbar puncture in the work-up if cause of delirium is not obvious.

-Electroencephalography (EEG) is useful to exclude seizures (subclinical or otherwise) as a cause of altered mental status, and in determining whether myoclonus has a cortical basis.
-EEG can also be used to diagnose certain ME or infectious encephalopathies that have characteristic EEG patterns and to detect global cerebral dysfunction.
+Electroencephalography (EEG) is useful to exclude seizures as a cause of altered mental status, and in determining whether myoclonus has a cortical basis.
+EEG can also be used to diagnose certain ME or infectious encephalopathies with characteristic EEG patterns and to detect global cerebral dysfunction.
 ME may show diffuse bilateral slowing of background rhythm, triphasic waves, and frontally predominant rhythmic delta activity.
-In extreme cases, burst-suppression pattern may be seen.2,3,10 Practitioners should have low threshold for EEG monitoring as seizures can increase ICP.
+In extreme cases, burst-suppression pattern may be seen.3,4,12 Practitioners should have low threshold for EEG monitoring as seizures can increase ICP.
 Continuous EEG monitoring for 48 hours is recommended over spot EEG monitoring.

 The Confusion Assessment Method for the ICU (CAM-ICU) scale is a standardized examination that identifies delirium or fluctuating levels of attentiveness with 83-100% sensitivity and 95-100% specificity.
-CAM-ICU must be used in conjunction with serial neurologic examinations to identify both encephalopathy and focal neurologic deficits as well as to narrow etiology.3,14,15
+CAM-ICU must be used in conjunction with serial neurologic examinations to identify encephalopathy and focal neurologic deficits as well as identifying potential etiologies.4,10,17,18

 Early predictions of outcomes

-Delirium and encephalopathy are linked with poor outcomes in ICU survivors including increased morbidity and mortality, prolonged length of stay, and increased hospital complications.
-ME was initially thought to be completely reversible, but up to 32% of patients develop persistent neurological and psychological disturbances, especially if the underlying condition persists.
+In ICU survivors, delirium and encephalopathy are associated with increased morbidity and mortality, prolonged length of stay, and increased hospital complications.10 ME was initially thought to be completely reversible, but up to 32% of patients develop persistent neurological and psychological disturbances, especially if the underlying condition persists.
 Additionally, neurologic recovery often lags behind recovery of the underlying condition.
 Thus, identification and treatment of underlying cause is of paramount importance.
-Significant cognitive impairment might be prevalent in some patients, especially affecting areas of psychomotor speed, verbal fluency, working memory and visuoconstruction abilities.3,16
+Significant cognitive impairment might be prevalent in some patients, especially affecting areas of psychomotor speed, verbal fluency, working memory and visuoconstruction abilities.4,19

 Specific etiologies of ME are associated with distinct long-term sequelae.
 Permanent nystagmus and ataxia are common after Wernicke encephalopathy.
-Patients often develop Korsakoff syndrome, characterized by antero- and retrograde amnesia with confabulation.
+Patients often develop Korsakoff syndrome characterized by antero- and retrograde amnesia with confabulation.
 Survivors of hepatic encephalopathy may have permanent cognitive or motor deficits.
-Patient with hypoglycemic encephalopathy may incur cortical and meso-temporal injury with long-term memory impairment.3
+Patient with hypoglycemic encephalopathy may incur cortical and meso-temporal injury with long-term memory impairment.4

-Given the wide range of etiologies and heterogeneous nature of ME, environmental needs will vary; thus, each patient deserves an individualized plan.
+Given the wide range of etiologies and heterogeneous nature of ME, environmental needs will vary.
 An individual with mild cognitive impairment may need additional time to perform daily tasks, while another individual with moderate impairment may need a structured daily routine, including a modified environment with appropriate supervision.
 See treatment guidelines for more information.